-Depression is a mood disorder associated with unexplained deep level of sadness and loss of interest in previously pleasurable activities of life for at least two weeks, additionally; depressed mood, poor sleep(insomnia or hypersomnia) feelings of worthless, self-blame, low self-esteem, extreme thoughts about death and self-harm, and gives rise to individual and societal burden including lost wages, low productivity, and impaired interpersonal relationships [1].
+Depression is a mood disorder associated with unexplained deep level of sadness and loss of interest in previously pleasurable activities of life for at least two weeks, additionally; depressed mood, poor sleep (insomnia or hypersomnia) feelings of worthless, self-blame, low self-esteem, extreme thoughts about death and self-harm, and gives rise to individual and societal burden including lost wages, low productivity, and impaired interpersonal relationships (WHO, 2017).

-In Africa, close to 30 million people suffer from depression while in Uganda the available literature shows prevalence among the general population to be around 4.6-10.5% [1].
-In Northern Uganda, some studies have shown a higher prevalence of 44.5% compared to other regions like Masaka with 24.5% [2].
+In Africa, close to 30 million people suffer from depression while in Uganda the available literature shows prevalence among the general population to be around 4.6-10.5% (WHO, 2017).
+In Northern Uganda, some studies have shown a higher prevalence of 44.5% compared to other regions like Masaka with 24.5% (Vinck et al., 2007).
 Depression is highly prevalent among patients with chronic illnesses such as Sickle cell disease (SCD) and their caregivers.
-Sickle cell disease is characterized by chronic anemia, chronic pain and intermittent painful episodes, musculoskeletal problems, septicemia, organ infarctions and chronic organ damage; repeated hospitalizations which predispose to depression and significantly reduce life expectancy [3, 4].
-Caregivers experience psychosocial distress which predisposes them to depression as care giving involves rendering of physical, social, economic, emotional and spiritual support among others [5].
-Thus caregivers are subjected to continuous pressure since the affected children totally depend on them for general care and treatment [6].
-They also continually have emotional challenges due to thinking about the chronicity and severity of the disease with fear of sickle cell crises at any given moment and missing work [7].
-In a study conducted at Mulago National Referral Hospital, it was found that 9 out of 12 caregivers of children with SCD suffered chronic sorrow which was due to chronicity of the disease, recurrent hospitalization, uncertainty of the future and inadequate or limited family support [8].
-However, factors associated with feelings of sorrow, sadness, or depression vary geographically [6, 9, 10].
+Sickle cell disease is characterized by chronic anemia, chronic pain and intermittent painful episodes, musculoskeletal problems, septicemia, organ infarctions and chronic organ damage; repeated hospitalizations which predispose to depression and significantly reduce life expectancy (Aygun & Odame, 2012; Subarna Chakravorty & Williams, 2015).
+Caregivers experience psychosocial distress which predisposes them to depression as care giving involves rendering of physical, social, economic, emotional and spiritual support among others (Madani et al., 2018).
+Thus caregivers are subjected to continuous pressure since the affected children totally depend on them for general care and treatment (van den Tweel et al., 2008).
+They also continually have emotional challenges due to thinking about the chronicity and severity of the disease with fear of sickle cell crises at any given moment and missing work (Adegoke, 2012).
+In a study conducted at Mulago National Referral Hospital, it was found that 9 out of 12 caregivers of children with SCD suffered chronic sorrow which was due to chronicity of the disease, recurrent hospitalization, uncertainty of the future and inadequate or limited family support (Olwit et al., 2018).
+However, factors associated with feelings of sorrow, sadness, or depression vary geographically (Ambe et al., 2021; Johnson et al., 2022; van den Tweel et al., 2008).
+While considerable attention has focused on improving the detection of depression, assessment of severity is also important in guiding treatment decisions (Kroenke et al., 2001).

-Unfortunately, depression and its associated factors have not been well studied among caregivers of children with SCD [11] despite the high prevalence of the disease in Uganda.
-Therefore, this study aimed to determine the prevalence and factors associated with severe depression among caregivers of children with SCD at St. Mary's Hospital Lacor, Gulu city in Northern Uganda.
+Unfortunately, depression and its associated factors have not been well studied among caregivers of children with SCD (Moskowitz et al., 2007) despite the high prevalence of the disease in Uganda.
+Therefore, this study aimed to determine the prevalence and factors associated with severe depression among caregivers of children with SCD at St. Mary's Hospital Lacor (SMHL), Gulu city in Northern Uganda.